BEagle1984/silverback/docs/concepts/03-advanced/02-chunking.md

 ## Producer configuration

-The producer endpoint can be configured to split the message into chunks by specifying their maximum size (in byte).
+The producer endpoint can be configured to split the message into chunks by specifying their maximum size (in bytes).

 <figure>
 	<a href="~/images/diagrams/chunk-basic.png"><img src="~/images/diagrams/chunk-basic.png"></a>